johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 to parent) and the recipient is likely a CSYNC or CDS scanner.
 In this case it is essentially a message that says:

     "the delegation information for this child has changed; I suggest that you go and check it out yourself"

-# What is a "DNS Dynamic Update"?
+## What is a "DNS Dynamic Update"?

-A DNS Dynamic Update is a message, in DNS packet format, that allows one party to notify another that some DNS data under the recipients management should change.
+A DNS UPDATE (a "Dynamic Update") is a message, in DNS packet format, that allows one party to notify another that some DNS data under the recipients management should change.
 The difference to the NOTIFY is that the dynamic update contains the exact change that should (in the opinion of the sender) be applied to the recipients DNS data.
-Furthermore, for *secure* Dynamic Updates, the message also contains proof why the update should be trusted (in the form of a digital signature by a key that the recipient trusts).
+Furthermore, for secure Dynamic Updates, the message also contains proof why the update should be trusted (in the form of a digital signature by a key that the recipient trusts).

-In this document the term "Dynamic Update" or "DDNS Update" implies *secure* dynamic update.
+In this document the term "Dynamic Update" or "DNS UPDATE" implies secure dynamic update.
 Furthermore this document implies that the signature algorithms are always based on assymetric crypto keys, using the same algorithms as are being used for DNSSEC.
 I.e. by using the right algorithm the resulting signatures will be as strong as DNSSEC-signatures.

-DDNS Updates can be used to update any information in a zone (subject to the policy of the recipient).
+DNS UPDATEs can be used to update any information in a zone (subject to the policy of the recipient).
 But in the special case where the data that is updated is the delegation information for a child zone and it is sent across a zone cut (i.e. the child sends it to the parent), it acts as a glorified generalized NOTIFY.

-The DDNS update in this case is essentially a message that says:
+The DNS UPDATE in this case is essentially a message that says:

     "the delegation information for this child zone has changed; here is the exact change; here is the proof that the change is authentic, please verify this signature"

 # Terminology